Radegast (statue): Creation of the sculpture

 Albin Polasek began work on his piece as early as 1924, and it is known that several versions of the work were created in the United States.
 Polasek's original intention was to create a set of sculptures of gods from Slavic mythology, for the location of which he chose the mythical mountain Radhošť.
 In 1930, the author rented Novák's studio in Prague and created the final form of the statue of Radegast.
 Before World War II, Polasek often went on vacation to his hometown Frenštát pod Radhoštěm.
 Under his personal supervision and guidance, two identical sculptures of Radegast (according to the third model) were made in Mašek's foundry in Prague around 1930.

 Both statues were made of a mixture of concrete and granite rubble reinforced with an iron skeleton, but they differed in color.
 The first statue of Radegast, made of white and black granite, was dedicated by Polasek to the inhabitants of his hometown and placed on the Radhošť Mountain.
 Polasek intended to place the second statue of Radegast, made of red granite, in his garden because he wanted to return to Beskydy Mountains in his old age and use this statue to complete the set of statues of Slavic gods he was building in his garden.
 World War II and later the 1948 coup derailed Polasek's plans for old age.
 In addition, changing political relations in Czechoslovakia, as well as serious health problems (a stroke in 1950) discouraged him from returning to his homeland forever.

 The ceremonial unveiling of the statue of Radegast and the statue of Cyril and Methodius, which was created at the same time, took place on 5 July 1931, the Slavic Missionaries Cyril and Methodius Day, as part of a Slavic pilgrimage organized by the associations Matice Radhošťská and Pohorská jednota "Radhošť" under the patronage of the Czechoslovak government with the support of President Tomáš Masaryk.
 The creation of the monument was paid for by the Czech diaspora in the United States, who then donated it to their homeland.

-In the late 1950s and early 1960s, Polasek's second sculpture of Radegast was discovered by workers in the garden of the former Mašek's foundry in Prague under a layer of earth and leaves.
+In the late 1950s or early 1960s, Polasek's second sculpture of Radegast was discovered by workers in the garden of the former Mašek's foundry in Prague under a layer of earth and leaves.
 It was probably hidden from the German occupiers at the beginning or during World War II, and the well-disguised statue was forgotten after 1945.
 Since the statue had animal features, the local authorities thought it thematically fit into the Prague Zoo, where it was moved in 1961.
 In 2014–2015, the statue was restored and completed with a duck on a horn of plenty, which had been lost over the years.